danielsierralince/SecureKey-Sentry/README.md

 SecureKey implements security protocols for access control through a hashed dynamic key, while Sentry requests and verifies the OTP to authorize access to a banking system.
 Sentry evokes the image of a protective guardian tasked with system security.

 The program utilizes a hash table data structure to store user data in the database.
-Each user is assigned a unique identifier generated through a combination of folding and quadratic probing techniques by working with the user identification card. hese techniques facilitate rehashing for efficient collision handling.
+Each user is assigned a unique identifier generated through a combination of folding and quadratic probing techniques by working with the user identification card.
+These techniques facilitate rehashing for efficient collision handling.

 ## Built With <a name="built-with"></a>